-At all times during the documentation process, the underwriting professionals who conducted the due diligence remain involved along the way; likewise, all significantly-negotiated documentation decisions are made by the lead underwriting team member, in accordance with input from at least one investment committee member and guidance from outside counsel.
+At all times during the documentation process, the underwriting professionals who conducted the due diligence remain involved; likewise, all extensively negotiated documentation decisions are made by the lead underwriting team member, in accordance with input from at least one investment committee member and guidance from outside counsel.
 As and to the extent necessary, key documentation challenges are brought before the investment committee for prompt discussion and resolution.
 Upon the completion of satisfactory documentation and the satisfaction of closing conditions, final approval is sought from the investment committee before closing and funding.